A mixed bag for Illinois farmers

 His soybean yield thus far is about average, “which is surprising for planting in June,” he said.
 Kleinschmidt’s corn crop, on the other hand, is slightly below the average of the past couple of years, he said.

-The month delay in getting crops in the group hasn’t affected his yields as much as expected, but did impact the duration of Kleinschmidt’s season.
+The month delay in getting crops in the ground hasn’t affected his yields as much as expected but did impact the duration of Kleinschmidt’s season.
 He usually likes to have his harvest finished by mid-October, but he still had work to do on his soybean and corn crops on Thursday, Oct.
 24.

 There is no set deadline for farmers to harvest, but winter months bring a higher risk of lost crops.
 If the snow holds off — or even if it melts off quickly enough — you can still harvest corn, according to Kleinschmidt.
 If there is heavy snow and it sticks around, good luck.